Covid negative Tour de France can enjoy a day off

 Issued on:

-The 165 remaining riders can now enjoy rest day Monday and focus on the fearsome mountains ahead of them.
+The 165 remaining riders can now enjoy the rest day and focus on the fearsome Alpine climbs ahead of them when the race restarts on Tuesday.

-The news came after three riders pulled out of the world's most prestigious bike race over the past two stages as the race entered its often decisive slog through the Alpine mountains.
+"Anything can happen, especially with bloody Covid," said the quirky Welshman who lies third, 1min 15sec off the leader Tadej Pogacar.

+Pogacar, who is going in search of a third successive Tour victory, has perhaps most at stake after losing Laengen who was often seen pulling at the front of the UAE Team Emirates train in a headwind

-"It's a big scare, the pandemic is still there with us," the 23-year-old Slovenian race leader said after winning stage eight.
+"It's a big scare, the pandemic is still there with us," the 23-year-old Slovenian race leader said after stage eight on Friday, the day his teammate was ruled out.

 UAE revealed that riders each had not only their own room, but their own masseur.

-Sunday's ninth stage was preceded by the news that the top French rider from the 2021 Tour, Guillaume Martin had been forced to withdraw too.
+Sunday's ninth stage was preceded by the news that the top French rider from the 2021 Tour, Guillaume Martin had also been forced to withdraw.

 "It's such a shame," said the then 13th placed rider.
 "I just have a slight sore throat."

-But Martin had been deemed infectious, in covid speak, emitting a strong viral charge.
+But Martin was deemed to be infectious, emitting a strong viral charge.

-A collegial medical decision can also clear a rider to continue, in the case of a low viral charge.

-This was the case of stage nine winner Bob Jungels, of the AG2R team who withdrew Frenchman Geoffrey Bouchard on Saturday.
+In the case of a low viral charge, a rider can also be cleared to ride, as happened to stage nine winner Bob Jungels, whose AG2R teammate Geoffrey Bouchard was forced to withdraw on Saturday.

 Too close for comfort